Are you ready to launch your website but feel like something is missing? You might be right.

 To avoid security-related threats, you should delete and deactivate any plugins that you are not planning to use on your live website.

 You may have tried a couple of plugins but didn't like them, or your host installed default plugins you didn't want.
 No matter the case, it's important to delete all deactivated plugins.
 Do not just let them sit uninstalled.

 Delete any plugins that you do not need from the Plugins page in your dashboard.
-Whenever you're unsure if a plugin is necessary, you can try deactivating it and testing your site afterward.
-The plugin probably isn't necessary if nothing is broken or missing (although not always the case).
+When unsure if a plugin is necessary, you can try deactivating it and testing your site afterward.
+The plugin is probably unnecessary if nothing is broken or missing (although not always the case).

 You can safely delete them after deactivating all plugins that you don't think your website needs and verifying that everything still works.

 Many people overlook this step, even when it seems obvious.
 It is common for URLs to be modified when a site is moved from the staging site.
 Be sure that all URLs are correct and present on your live site.

 19. Secure Your Site

 You can prevent the need for backups from the previous checklist item by securing your website.

 With a WordPress security plugin, you can easily secure your site.
 Before exposing your site to potentially malicious actors, I recommend adhering to all other WordPress security best practices.

 One of the easiest and simplest ways is to change the default WordPress login page from “wp-admin” or “wp-login” to something else.